meeshkan/hmt/docs/RECORD.md

 ```sh
 $ meeshkan record
 ```
 This starts Meeshkan as a reverse proxy on the default port of `8000`.
+Running `meeshkan record` will also generate two directories: `logs` and `specs`.

 By default, `meeshkan record` records all traffic to a folder called `logs`.
-You can change the recording directory using the `-l` flag, i.e. `-l some_other_directory`.
+You can change the recording directory using the `--log_dir` flag, i.e. `--log_dir some_other_directory`.
 For a full list of recording options, type `meeshkan record --help`.

+To stop Meeshkan without losing your any of your data, type `Ctrl + C` or another `kill` command.

 ## Path vs. header routing